bigskysoftware/grugbrain.dev/index.md

 grug have love/hate relationship with test: test save grug many, many uncountable time and grug love and respect test

-unfortunately also test shamans exist.  test shaman make test idol, demand things like "first test" before grug even write code or have any idea what grug doing!
+unfortunately also test shamans exist.  test shaman make test idol, demand things like "first test" before grug even write code or have any idea what grug doing domain!

-how grug test what grug not even understand?
+how grug test what grug not even understand domain?

 "Oh, don't worry: the tests will show you what you need to do."

 grug once again slowly reaching for club, but grug stay calm

-grug instead prefer write tests after prototype phase, when code has begun firm up
+grug instead prefer write most tests after prototype phase, when code has begun firm up

 but, note well: grug must here be very disciplined!

 easy grug to move on and not write tests because "work on grugs machine"!

-this bad: no guarantee work on other machine and no guarantee work on grug machine in future, many times
+this veru bad: no guarantee work on other machine and no guarantee work on grug machine in future, many times

-test shaman have good point on importance of test, even if test shaman often sometimes not complete useful feature in life and talk only about test all time, deserve of club
+test shaman have good point on importance of test, even if test shaman often sometimes not complete useful feature in life and talk only about test all time, deserve of club but heart in right place

 also, test shaman often talk unit test very much, but grug not find so useful.  grug experience that ideal tests are not unit test or either end-to-end test, but in-between test

-unit tests fine, ok, but break and make refactor hard as API change and, frankly, not too useful many bugs anyway, often throw away
+[unit tests](https://en.wikipedia.org/wiki/Unit_testing) fine, ok, but break and make refactor hard as API change and, frankly, not too useful many bugs anyway often, often throw away when code change.  write unit test mostly at start of project help get things going but not get attached

-end to end tests good, show system work, but hard to understand when break and drive grug crazy very often, sometimes grugs just end up ignoring because "oh, that break all time."  very bad.
+[end to end](https://smartbear.com/solutions/end-to-end-testing/) tests good, show whole system work, but! hard to understand when break and drive grug crazy very often, sometimes grugs just end up ignoring because "oh, that break all time"  very bad!

-in-between tests, grug hear shaman call "integration tests" sometime often with sour look on face. grug say integration test are sweet spot according to grug: high level enough test correctness of system, low level enough, with good debugger, easy to see what break
+in-between tests, grug hear shaman call ["integration tests"](https://en.wikipedia.org/wiki/Integration_testing) sometime often with sour look on face. but grug say integration test sweet spot according to grug: high level enough test correctness of system, low level enough, with good debugger, easy to see what break

-grug prefer some unit tests but not too serious, many more focus integration test as cut point emerge, and small, curated end-to-end test suite that is kept working religiously on pain of clubbing.  focus end-to-end test on most common UI features and few important edge cases
+grug prefer some unit tests especially at start but not 100% all code test and definitely not first test.  many more focus ferocious integration test as cut point emerge and system stabilize! also small, curated end-to-end test suite that is kept working religiously on pain of clubbing. focus of important end-to-end test on most common UI features and few most important edge cases, but not too many or become impossible maintain

-this ideal set of test.  you may not like, but this peak testing
+this ideal set of test to grug

+you may not like, but this peak grug testing

-grug think mocks make mockery of testing no prefer only when have to (rare) and coarse grain at that
+also, grug think [mocking](https://en.wikipedia.org/wiki/Mock_object) make mockery of testing no prefer only when have to (rare/never) and coarse grain mocking only at that

 # <a name="grug-on-agile"></a>[Agile](#grug-on-agile)